 Among the more than 60 yoga teachers and instructors who will be leading classes and workshops during the four days of Wanderlust will be a few Vermonters.

 Diana Whitney is from Brattleboro, and she, along with her husband, run a yoga studio called Core Flow Yoga and Sports.
 The name reflects their common interest in athletics, and using activities like running, cross-country skiing and rowing and blending them with yoga concepts and practices, she said.

 This will be her first year at Wanderlust, and she will be leading an intermediate level class called Dynamic Core Flow.
-It’s not for beginners -- this will be a real deal, physical work-out -- "a challenging, vigorous class that emphasizes core strength," she said.
+It's not

 Sofi Dillof and Jane Jareckie, are from the Laughing River Yoga studio in Burlington.